Deeper Understanding of Japanese Culture: Video Introduction to Manners for Tourists Visiting Japan

 PUBLIC SPACES SCENE#10

 Each video introduces important etiquette to make your stay in Japan more comfortable.
-Please use them to make the most of your trip to Japan!
+Please use them as a reference and enjoy your trip to Japan to the fullest!

 Simplified Chinese version